 When you’re stumped and can’t think of a good headline, just relax.
 Getting stumped is part of the writing process, go with it.

 Maybe your inner creative genius is out to lunch.
-She’ll came back when you aren’t trying so hard.
+She’ll come back when you aren’t trying so hard.
 Take a break.

 Forget about headlines for the moment.
 Work on the body of your copy or content.
 As you work on the body, ideas will come to you, jot them down to revisit later.